 - Deputy Chair Pier Giacomo Sola, Amitie, Centre for Research and Advanced Training, Bologna

-- Coordinator Lena Stanley-Clamp, European Association for Jewish Culture
+- Project Manager and Network Coordinator Lena Stanley-Clamp, European Association for Jewish Culture

-- Scientific Manager Dov Winer, European Association for Jewish Culture
+- Consultant Dov Winer, European Association for Jewish Culture